-Every video game has their iconic character, or the poster boy.
-These typically are the main characters for the game.
-When it comes to Sengoku BASARA there are two of them: Date Masamune (shown above in blue) and Sanada Yukimura (shown above in red).
-This is a surprising choice to have two daimyo as the poster boys for a game about the Sengoku Jidai, rather than the Three Unifiers.
-These two are actually rivals within the game, which is also a strange pairing since historically they only met in battle once.
-Despite the unusual rivalry, Capcom makes it work, and this is mostly due to their contrasting personalities.
+Every video game series has their iconic character, or the poster boy (or girl).
+These typically are the main characters for the game and when it comes to the Sengoku BASARA series, that honor goes to Date Masamune and Sanada Yukimura.
+This is a surprising choice to have these two daimyō as the poster boys of the game rather than having any of the Three Unifiers (at least for the first few games).
+These two men are also rivals in the game, which is also surprising considering that they only met in battle once.(4) Despite the unusual rivalry, Capcom makes it work and this is mostly due to their contrasting personalities.
 Masamune, while a cocky man, tends to be very cool headed about things compared to Yukimura, who is very energetic and impulsive.
-Their view on fighting battles are completely different as well.
+Their views on fighting battles are completely different as well.
 Masamune sees battles as parties, while Yukimura holds the views of a traditional samurai when it comes to war.
-These characters have there own hidden history within their character development.

-Starting with Date Masamune, the first thing that players will notice is that he speaks some English.
-While this is a reflection of the only foreign language that is taught in Japanese schools, it is also a reflection of the foreign influences that took place in during the Sengoku Jidai.
-As the player plays more of the game, they will realize that there are other characters who speak some English.
-They are Ōtomo Sōrin and Xavier, the game’s personification of St. Francis Xavier who preached Christianity in Japan and helped spread its influence.
-Masamune was open to foreigners and even allowed for foreigners into his city of Sendai.
-This acceptance of foreigners historically might be another reason for Masamune’s broken English throughout the game.
-Masamune also wields six katanas, known as the Dragon Claws.
+Looking at Date Masamune first, players will notice that he actually speaks some English in the game.
+While this could be a reflection of the only foreign language that is taught in Japanese schools, it could also be a reflection of the foreign influences that came about during the Sengoku Jidai.
+There are only a couple of other characters that have some English mixed in with Japanese: Ōtomo Sōrin and Xavier (the game’s personification of St. Francis Xavier who brought Christianity to Japan).
+Historically, Masamune was open to foreigners and even allowed foreigners into his city of Sendai.(5) This acceptance of foreigners historically might be another reason for Masamune’s broken English throughout the game.
+Masamune’s weapon of choice in the game are six katanas, known as the Dragon Claws.
 This is in reference to his nickname of “Dokuganryū”, or “One-Eyed Dragon”.
-Even the color of his outfit is similar to historical records, which record his army fighting in blue or green colored armor.
+Even the color of his outfit is similar to historical records which state that his army wore blue or green colored armor.(6)

 Sanada Yukimura’s historical details are a little different.
-First, Yukimura never served Takeda Shingen.
-While the Sanada clan did serve that Takeda clan, Yukimura actually served his son, Katsuyori, until the defeat at Nagashino in 1575.
-It was after the defeat after at Nagashino that the Sanada clan became their own force to be reckoned with, becoming an independent daimyo.
-He also served Toyotomi Hideyoshi, but does not in Sengoku BASARA.
-He does side with Ishida Mitsunari when it comes to the Battle of Sekigahara, however, it varies from the historical reasons.
-The coins are historically accurate, and were actually on his helmet and is the Sanada clan mon (crest).
-The coins represented as the payment to cross the bridge into hell once they died.
+First, Yukimura never served Takeda Shingen personally.
+The Sanada clan did serve the Takeda clan, but the leader of the Sanada clan at this time was Yukimura’s father, Sanada Masayuki.
+Once the Takeda clan fell in 1582, the Sanada clan became independent.(7) Yukimura served under Toyotomi Hideyoshi, but within the Sengoku BASARA series, he does not serve him but fights against him.
+He does side with Ishida Mitsunari when the Sekigahara Campaign becomes the main story in Sengoku BASARA 3.
+While true historically, the reasons for siding with the Western Army are different.(8) The coins that Yukimura wears around his neck are historically accurate.
+They were on his helmet and they make up the Sanada clan mon (crest).
+The coins represent the ready payment to cross the bridge into hell once they died.(9)

 East vs. West

-Ishida Mitsunari feels betrayed by Ieyasu because he killed his lord.
+Meanwhile, Ishida Mitsunari feels betrayed by Ieyasu because he killed his lord.
 Again, going back to actual history, this is not too far off base, but it is different.
 Mitsunari was loyal to Hideyoshi and the Toyotomi clan as a whole, something that is reflected in the game.
-However, he feels that Ieyasu has betrayed the clan because of his actions, thus paving the way to Sekigahara.
 There is a major difference between the historical and fictional relationship that Ieyasu and Mitsunari had.
-Historically, there was bad blood between the two of them going back to the Korean Campaigns, which were only made worse after the death of Hideyoshi.
-In the game, the two seem to be friends, and Ieyasu even mentions this in the dialogue during the Battle of Sekigahara.
-No matter how hard Ieyasu tried to rectify the situation between him and Mitsunari, he will not listen and only wants to kill him for his wrongdoing.
+Historically, there was bad blood between the two of them going back to the Korean Campaigns, which were only made worse after the death of Hideyoshi.(10) In the game, the two seem to be friends, and Ieyasu even mentions this in the dialogue during the Battle of Sekigahara.
+No matter how hard Ieyasu tried to rectify the situation between him and Mitsunari, he does not listen and only wants to kill him for his wrongdoing.

 The Main Bosses

 In most games, you have your heroes and then you have your villains.
 If one needed to pin down who the villains are in the Sengoku BASARA series, look no further than Oda Nobunaga and Toyotomi Hideyoshi.

-Oda Nobunaga, shown above, strikes a frightening figure in Sengoku BASARA.
-The creators really focused on the “Demon King” nickname when creating Nobunaga.
-It has been hinted that he is not really human at all and that he his an actual demon.
+Oda Nobunaga strikes a frightening figure in Sengoku BASARA.
+The creators really focused on the “Demon King” nickname when bringing Nobunaga to life.
+It has been hinted that he is not really human at all and that he is an actual demon.
 When it comes to his appearance, it is pretty historically accurate.
-Unlike those in the rest of the game, Nobunaga’s armor is more Western in appearance, something that was true for the real Nobunaga.
-His hairstyle is more Western as well, which was also historically accurate.
-The sawed-off shotgun in his hand reflects how he embraced Western technologies, more specifically, the arquebus.
-In the game, he is still killed by Akechi Mitsuhide, but is resurrected by a monk who looks very similar to Mitsuhide.
-This reflects a couple of points from history.
-The first is that the Oda clan did not entirely disappear after Nobunaga’s death, and they tried to reestablish the clan.
-This resurrection in the game might symbolize that point in history.
-As for the monk, that plays with the idea that Mitsuhide did not perish at Yamazaki like most sources say.
-Legend has it that he was able to escape the battle and live out the remainder of his life as a monk under the name of Tenkai.
+His armor is definitely more Western in fashion, meaning more European.(11) The sawed-off shotgun in his hand reflects how he embraced Western technologies, specifically, the arquebus.
+In the game, Nobunaga is killed by Akechi Mitsuhide, but is resurrected by a monk who looks very similar to Mitsuhide.
+This brings up a couple of points from history.
+The first is that the Oda clan did not entirely disappear after Nobunaga’s death and they tried to reestablish the clan.(12) As for the monk, this brings up the legend that Mitsuhide did not perish at Yamazaki, rather escaped and became a monk named Tenkai.(13)

 The Catalyst: The Villain of the Warring States

 In every game, and every historical event, there is a moment that sets into motion everything else that is set to come.
 For the Sengoku Jidai, this is actually hard to pinpoint, but most historians agree that it is the Ōnin War.
-Despite this, Sengoku BASARA points the catalyst to being Matsunaga Hisahide (shown center), known in the game as “The Villain of the Warring States”.
-Looking at Matsunaga from a historical standpoint, it seems unclear as to why he is given this title in the fictional game.
-Yet, again, the reason lies within the finer details.
+Despite this, Sengoku BASARA points the catalyst to be Matsunaga Hisahide, known in the game as “The Villain of the Warring States”.
+Looking at Matsunaga from a historical standpoint, it seems unclear as to why he is given this title in the fictional game, yet, we can find a plausible cause within the finer details.(15)

-Matsunaga Hisahide does not become a playable character until Sengoku BASARA 3: Utage, and his popularity matches the likes of Date Masamune and Sanada Yukimura.
-It is revealed in this game that he is the cause fo the entirety of the Sengoku Jidai.
-According to the game, Matsunaga met Hideyoshi in battle once and defeated him.
-This led Hideyoshi’s obsession with strength and he would eventually murder his wife, Nene, for love is seen as weakness to him.
-Hideyoshi’s actions cause Ieyasu to betray Hideyoshi, killing him, and thus leading Mitsunari to swear upon revenge, ultimately leading to the Battle of Sekigahara.
-Matsunaga even has to do with the resurrection of Nobunaga.
-Matsunaga wiped Mitsuhide’s memory, turning him into the monk known as Tenkai, so that he could bring Nobunaga back from the dead.
-The only reason why Matsunaga wants to kill the resurrected Demon King, is because Nobunaga destroyed his precious tea kettle.
-Looking at Sengoku BASARA 4, he is the cause of Nobunaga’s rise to power, by killing the shōgun, Ashikaga Yoshiteru.
-Claiming that Matsunaga Hisahide is the catalyst for the Sengoku Jidai is not a far fetched idea.
-For starters, historically, he did lead a coup against Ashikaga Yoshiteru, which resulted in the shōgun’s death.
-This gave Nobunaga the excuse he needed to take the capital, all in the name of the shōgun.
-After Nobunaga’s death, Hideyoshi took over and thus, caused problems between him and Ieyasu because of Hideyoshi’s power grab.
+Despite his first appearance being in Sengoku BASARA 2 Heroes (2007), Matsunaga finally became a playable character in Sengoku BASARA 3: Utage and his popularity matches the likes of Date Masamune and Sanada Yukimura.
+It is revealed in this game that he is the cause fo the entirety of the Sengoku Jidai (in the game).
+His story mode explains that at one point, Matsunaga met Hideyoshi in battle once and defeated him.
+This led to Hideyoshi’s obsession with strength and he would eventually murder his wife, Nene, for he saw love as a weakness.
+Hideyoshi’s actions caused Ieyasu to betray him which resulted in Hideyoshi’s death.
+This led to Mitsunari seeking vengeance which ultimately led to the Battle of Sekigahara.
+Matsunaga even had a hand in the resurrection of Nobunaga.
+Matsunaga wiped Mitsuhide’s memory, turning into the monk known as Tenkai, so that he could bring Nobunaga back from the dead.
+The only reason Matsunaga wanted Nobunaga brought back from the dead was so that he could kill Nobunaga himself for the destruction of his precious tea kettle.(16) Claiming that Matsunaga Hisahide is the catalyst for the Sengoku Jidai is not such a far fetched idea.
+Historically, Matsunaga did lead a coup against Ashikaga Yoshiteru which resulted in the shōgun’s death.
+This gave Nobunaga the excuse he needed to take the capital, all in the name of restoring the shogunate.
+After Nobunaga’s death, Hideyoshi took over and thus caused problems between him and Ieyasu because of Hideyoshi’s power grab.
 To top it all off, after Hideyoshi’s death, Ieyasu took over, resulting in Mitsunari calling him a traitor and leading to the Battle of Sekigahara.